cognesence/matcher-starter/README.md

-# matcher-starter
+# Matcher Starter Project
 An Leiningen/IntelliJ IDEA project that's ready to go with the matcher.

+Leiningen is all set up and configured to download the `org.clojars.cognesence.matcher` and `org.clojars.cognesence.ops-search` dependencies.

 ## Getting a REPL
-To get a REPL in IntelliJ/Cursive, go to `Run -> Edit Configurations...` and click the `+` icon in the window that appears.
+To get a REPL in IntelliJ/Cursive, go to `Run > Edit Configurations...` and click the `+` icon in the window that appears.
 Then select `Clojure REPL > Local`, change the name to `REPL` and just click `OK` (you don't need to change anything else).